cloudfoundry/uaa/docs/UAA-APIs.rst

                     skipSSLVerification         boolean                 Optional Set to true if you wish to skip SSL certificate verification emailDomain                 List<String>            Optional List of email domains associated with the LDAP provider for the purpose of associating users to the correct origin upon invitation.
 If null or empty list, no invitations are accepted.
 Wildcards supported. attributeMappings           Map<String, Object>     Optional List of UAA attributes mapped to attributes from LDAP.
-Currently we support mapping given_name, family_name, email, phone_number and external_groups. externalGroupsWhitelist      List<String>            Optional List of external groups that will be included in the ID Token if the ROLES scope is requested.
+Currently we support mapping given_name, family_name, email, phone_number and external_groups. externalGroupsWhitelist     List<String>            Optional List of external groups (`DN` distinguished names`) that can be included in the ID Token if the `roles` scope is requested.
+See `UAA-LDAP.md UAA-LDAP.md`_ for more information

 Curl Example      POST (Creating a SAML provider)::